George L. Horn School

 The George L. Horn School is a historic school building located in the Harrowgate neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1986.

 History and architectural features

 Built between 1902 and 1904, the George L. Horn School is a three-story, five-bay, ashlar stone building, which was designed in the Late Gothic Revival style.
 It features terra cotta and granite trim and a steeply pitched gable roof.

-It was added to the National Register of Historic Places in 1986.

 For a time the school was known as the Sheridan West Academy before being closed in 2013.